Doctor of Nursing Practice FAQs

 No, the DNP degree requires a final scholarly project which is grounded in clinical practice and uses the principles of evidence-based practice and translation of research to impact practice.
 The DNP student will prepare an article related to their scholarly project for publication in a peer-reviewed journal.

-How do I access my online courses?
+How do I access my courses with an online component?

 Upstate Medical University uses Blackboard.
 To access this system and your courses, go to bb.upstate.edu and log in using the username provided for your Groupwise email account (the part before @upstate.edu).
 If you have questions about your username or password, please call our Upstate Helpdesk at 315-464-4115, Monday-Friday, 7 a.m. to 5 p.m.